elmahio/documentation/docs/setup-deployment-tracking.md

 And we're done.
 On every new deployment, Octopus Deploy will notify elmah.io

-### Using Visual Studio Team Services
+### Using Visual Studio Team Services (Releases)

-If you are using Visual Studio Team Services, you should use our VSTS extension to notify elmah.io about new deployments.
+If you are using Release Management in Visual Studio Team Services, you should use our VSTS extension to notify elmah.io about new deployments.
 To install and configure the extension, follow the simple steps below:

 1. Go to the [elmah.io Deployment Tasks extension](https://marketplace.visualstudio.com/items?itemName=elmahio.deploy-tasks) on the Visual Studio Marketplace and click _Install_ (log in if not already).
 ![elmah.io VSTS extension](images/vsts_extension.png)